rackerlabs/docs-developer-blog/_posts/2018-06-05-lpn-overview-part2.md

     - General
 ---

-In Part 1 of this two-part series we...

-In Part 2 we'll discuss describe the various types of inventory transactions associated with License Plate Numbers (LPN), its usage & useful shortcut keys for Mobile Telnet also commonly known as Putty.
+In Part 1 of this two-part series we introduced License Plate Numbers (LPN) in the Oracle&reg; Warehouse Management System (WMS).
+In this followup post we'll discuss describe the various types of inventory transactions you can perform with License Plate Numbers (LPN).

 <!-- more -->

-### Performing Inventory Transactions with LPNs
+### Performing inventory transactions with LPNs

-Mobile devices can be used to perform LPN Inventory Transactions.
-Oracle WMS enables you to pack LPNs with any grouping of material into a locator.
+You can use mobile devices to perform LPN inventory transactions in WMS.
+The system enables you to pack LPNs with any grouping of material into a locator.
 You can then enter the LPN to transact the material.
-The system transacts all contents of the LPN, including the contents of any LPN nested within the LPN.
+The system transacts all of the contents of the LPN, including the nested contents of a multi-level LPN.
 You can associate LPNs with the following inventory transactions:

 * Miscellaneous issues